Avi-W/Password_Vault_University_Project/README.md

 # Password_Vault_School_project
 Chrome Extension School Project using Intel Trusted Execution Environments.
-Software from Intel is required to run however most of the code to do so is provided in the repository.
+Software and hardware from Intel is required to run however most of the code to do so is provided in the repository.
 Used languages: Javascript, HTML/CSS, Java, C#

 This project was done in a team of 2: Avi Rosenbaum and Chaim Fishman.